Skip to main content

 • Forgetting to check whether multiplication confirms the quotient

-Real-World Connection Students use division with remainders when packing supplies, arranging teams, seating groups, or finding how many trips are needed.
+Real-World Connection Students use division with remainders when packing supplies, arranging teams, seating groups, finding how many trips are needed, or deciding how many boxes, buses, or containers are required.